sbcho816/Rubik-s-Cube-Solver/README.md

 	4. Scan orange center with white center on top.
 	5. Scan yellow center with green center on top.
 	6. Scan white center with blue center on top.
-- After each scan, the scanned side will be displayed in the lower left of the screen.
+- After each scan, the scanned side will be displayed on the lower left of the screen.
 The photo below shows the white center being scanned.
 ![screenshot_2](https://github.com/uiuc-sp19-cs126/final-project-scho93/blob/master/images/screenshot_2.PNG)
 - Press `s` to output the solution to the Rubik's Cube.
 - The solution to the cube will be outputted in [Singmaster notation](https://proofwiki.org/wiki/Definition:Singmaster_Notation) as shown below.